mint-tube/mclip-server/README.md

 ### Content Encoding

-- **BLOB to Base64**: When returning BLOB data in JSON responses, content is base64-encoded
-- **Base64 to BLOB**: When inserting BLOB data, clients should provide hex literals (`X'...'`) in SQL queries
-- **Text Content**: For text items, content can be stored as plain text strings
+- **Inserting BLOB**: In queries, both 'Hello' (UTF-8) and X'48656c6c6f' will be converted to the same byte arrays
+- **Returning HEX**: When returning query execution results, content will be encoded to hex
 ---
 ### Leave a star! 🩵